AuditOneCTFs/CTF_challenge_Mar2024/README.md

 ## Goal

-The `Game.sol` is deployed with the flagHolder holding an unbeatable deck with perfect Avatars.
+The `Avatar.sol` is deployed with the flagHolder holding an unbeatable deck with perfect Avatars.

 Your mission is to obtain the flag: i.e. `game.flagHolder()` should return an address that you control